ziramehr/parstin/README.md

 (Source: https://t.me/persianmalayeri/1738)

 # Objective
-The objective here is to provide the public with free tools for seamlessly converting between the existing Persian literature from the common Arabic script to Pārstin script.
+The objective here is to provide the public with free tools for seamlessly converting the existing Persian literature from the common Arabic script to Pārstin script.